 Also, in contrast to Japan, the international orientation of Shanghai and China in general is especially stressed.
 Even though it is still almost five years until the opening of the exposition, the organization bureau already has an excellent official web site with heaps of information, photographs and news updates.
 This whole web site and all updates are simultanously published in English (as can be seen with the update about the four millionth visitor to the Chinese pavilion in English and Chinese) - something you could only dream of in the case of the official web site of the Aichi Expo, whose other language translations lag so much behind in terms of information content and usability (more on that soon).

 · My opinion on the 2010 Expo

 I must say that I find it overkill to hold two major events (the 2008 Olympics Beijing and the 2010 Expo Shanghai) in the same country, but then, Spain hosted the Barcelona Olympics and the Sevilla Expo in the same year (1992), and China is on a steep rise and will use this stage to present itself to the world in the best possible way.
-I suppose a lot of national pride and striving is connected to these events, the very same way as was the case with Japan in the sixties, hosting the 1964 Olympics in Tokyo and the 1970 Expo in Osaka.
+I suppose a lot of national pride is connected to these events, the very same way as was the case with Japan in the sixties, hosting the 1964 Olympics in Tokyo and the 1970 Expo in Osaka.

 To be honest, up until know, I thought I had already made up my mind about not participating with the 2010 Expo under any circumstances.
 After working here at the Aichi Expo for a while, I would say: "The same again, only this time with Chinese visitors?
 No thank you", but now, I must say that I can't stand by that opinion so firmly anymore.
 I probably wouldn't do the same job again, but I guess there's no way around taking part in the 2010 event in some form.
 Let's see what the future brings, it's still over four and a half years to go...